 Refinancing medical debt can add years to the life of your loan.
 Try the remedies we suggested before taking out a medical consolidation loan that will cost you much more.
 And try to work out your medical bill using an interest-free method first.

 It depends.
-It will take a small ding if you are taking out a personal loan to pay off medical bills because there will be a hard inquiry into your credit scores to determine your creditworthiness to the lender.
-And if you don’t pay the loan on time or don’t make payments, this will negatively affect your credit scores.
+Your score will take a small ding if you are taking out a personal loan to pay off medical bills because the lender will run a hard credit inquiry to determine your creditworthiness to the lender.
+Hard inquiries assess your FICO score and other factors and affect your credit score.
+And if you don’t pay the loan on time or don’t make payments, this will also negatively affect your credit scores.

 Seven years or until the statute of limitations in your state is up, whichever is longer.
 And here’s one more caveat: While unpaid medical bills will come off your credit report after seven years, you’re still legally responsible for them.